Ignacio Dulger: Early career

-In 2017 and 2021, he actively participated in José Antonio Kast’s presidential campaigns, taking on responsibilities in field coordination and team organization.
-At the same time, he worked as a lawyer for the Municipal Corporation of La Reina, in addition to holding administrative coordination positions in local management contexts.
+Dülger participated in José Antonio Kast's presidential campaigns in 2017 and 2021, working in territorial coordination and campaign organization.
+He also worked as a lawyer for the municipal corporation of La Reina and held administrative positions at the municipal level.

-During the 2023 Chilean Constitutional Council election, he ran as a candidate for the constitutional process representing the Metropolitan Region, where he obtained 1.7% of the votes.
-Although he was not elected, he later joined the advisory team of councilor Héctor Urban, standing out for his role in internal coordination within the Republican caucus.
+In the 2023 Chilean Constitutional Council election, Dülger ran for the Constitutional Council in the Santiago Metropolitan Region.
+He received 1.7% of the vote and was not elected.
+He subsequently joined the advisory team of councillor Héctor Urban and participated in coordinating the Republican caucus.